sjg20/u-boot-concept/doc/develop/bootstd.rst

 an Operating System without custom scripting and other customisation.
 It consists of the following concepts:

-   - bootdev  - a device which can hold a distro
+   - bootdev  - a device which can hold or access a distro (e.g. MMC, Ethernet)
-   - bootmeth - a method to scan a bootdev to find bootflows (owned by U-Boot)
+   - bootmeth - a method to scan a bootdev to find bootflows (e.g. distro boot)
-   - bootflow - a description of how to boot (owned by the distro)
+   - bootflow - a description of how to boot (provided by the distro)

 For Linux, the distro (Linux distribution, e.g. Debian, Fedora) is responsible for creating a bootflow for each kernel combination that it wants to offer.
 These bootflows are stored on media so they can be discovered by U-Boot.
 This feature is typically called `distro boot` (see :doc:`distro`) because it is a way for distributions to boot on any hardware.

 Traditionally U-Boot has relied on scripts to implement this feature.
 See disto_boodcmd_ for details.
 This is done because U-Boot has no native support for scanning devices.
 While the scripts work remarkably well, they can be hard to understand and extend, and the feature does not include tests.
+They are also making it difficult to move away from ad-hoc CONFIGs, since they are implemented using the environment and a lot of #defines.

-Bootdev, bootmeth and bootflow together provide a more built-in way to boot with U-Boot.
+Standard boot is a generalisation of distro boot.
+It provides a more built-in way to boot with U-Boot.
 The feature is extensible to different Operating Systems (such as Chromium OS) and devices (beyond just block and network devices).
+It supports EFI boot and EFI bootmgr too.

 Bootflow